 It was well before smartphones were smart or media had learned to be social.

-After noticing the growing influence of technology in their respective areas, the New Zealand Police, Ministry of Education and several not for profits teamed up with telecommunication organisations and IT industry partners to create an independent body focused on online safety.
+After noticing the growing influence of technology in their respective areas, New Zealand Police, the Ministry of Education and several not-for-profits teamed up with telecommunication organisations and IT industry partners to create an independent body focused on online safety.

 Together they created the Internet Safety Group (rebranded Netsafe in 2008).

-In 2000 Netsafe produced its very first Kit for Schools, or “The Internet Safety Kit” as it was described then.
-The version of the Kit you are now using is the fifth major redevelopment in close to two decades.
-A lot has changed since that first Kit, both in terms of the environment, and the advice that it provides.
+In 2000, Netsafe produced its first Kit for Schools or The Internet Safety Kit, as it was known.
+A lot has changed since the first Kit, both in terms of environment and advice Netsafe provides to New Zealand’s education sector.